Time: 15:45 - 17:15

 - Chord inversions plus chord VI.

-- Scales (over the course of Level 2 modules): C, G, F and D majors and A, E and D minors (harmonic and melodic, one octave hands together, two octaves hands separately).
+- Scales (over the whole year): C, G, F and D majors and A, E and D minors (harmonic and melodic, one octave hands together, two octaves hands separately).

-- Arpeggios in those keys (1 octave hands separately).
+- Arpeggios in the same keys (1 octave hands separately).